iterative/dvc.org/content/docs/command-reference/run.md

 allow for managing data science experiments by different display and comparison alternatives.

-> Note that regular stage outputs cannot become parameter dependencies of other
-> stages, and outputting a parameters file doesn't connect a stage to the one(s)
-> that uses the params.
-Metrics and plots outputs can be dependencies of other
-> stages normally, though.

 ## Options

 - `-n <stage>`, `--name <stage>` (required) - specify a name for the stage